Rabbit's foot: In North American culture

+The use of graveyard dust may be a symbolic appropriation of the parts of a corpse as a relic, and a form of sympathetic magic.

 Rabbit's feet were also considered lucky because of their association with the dead body of a criminal.
 According to Newbell Niles Puckett, a 20th-century folklorist, “the more wicked the person who is dead, the more effective the charm associated with his remains."
 Puckett observed that during the 1884 election campaign of Grover Cleveland, he was said to have received the foot of a rabbit that had been killed on the grave of Jesse James, the American outlaw.

-In any case, the rabbit's foot is dried out and preserved, and carried around by gamblers and other people who believe it will bring them luck.
-Rabbit's feet, either authentic or imitation, are frequently sold by curio shops and vending machines.
-Often, these rabbit's feet have been dyed various colors, and they are often turned into keychains.
-Few of these rabbit's feet carry any warranty concerning their provenance, or any evidence that the preparers have made any effort to comply with the rituals required by the original tradition.
-Some may be confected from fake fur and latex "bones".
 President Theodore Roosevelt wrote in his autobiography that he had been given a gold-mounted rabbit's foot by John L. Sullivan, as well as a penholder made by Bob Fitzsimmons out of a horseshoe.
 A 1905 anecdote also tells that Booker T. Washington and Baron Ladislaus Hengelmuller, the ambassador from Austria, got their overcoats confused when they were both in the White House to speak with President Roosevelt; the ambassador noticed that the coat he had taken was not his when he went to the pockets searching for his gloves, and instead found "the left hind foot of a graveyard rabbit, killed in the dark of the moon."
-Other newspaper stories reported the incident, but omitted the detail about the rabbit's foot.

 In addition to being mentioned in blues lyrics, the rabbit's foot is mentioned in the American folk song "There'll Be a Hot Time in the Old Town Tonight", once popular in minstrel shows; one line goes: "And you've got a rabbit's foot To keep away de hoo-doo".

 A related good luck ritual in Britain and the United States is to say "rabbit rabbit rabbit" upon waking on the first day of a month, to bring good luck over the remainder of that month.